FREQUENTLY ASKED QUESTIONS

 A: For Manitoba applicants, no – provided the student applies before March 1.
 Manitoba high school students who apply to University 1 after the March 1 deadline are responsible for submitting their own high school transcripts to the Admissions Office.
 Applicants from other Canadian provinces and the USA are also required to submit their transcripts to the Admissions Office.

 Q: Is the admissions process different for high school students born outside of Canada? (e.g., international students, recent immigrants, Permanent Residents studying at Canadian high schools, etc.)

 A: The admission requirements are the same, but students must demonstrate English language proficiency.
-Students who have studied for at least three consecutive years in a country where English is a primary language may be considered for an English language proficiency waiver (important note: three consecutive years of high school transcripts and not just the senior year transcript must be provided to prove this).
+Students who have studied for at least three consecutive years (taking five courses in each of the three years) in a country where English is a primary language may be considered for an English language proficiency waiver (important note: three consecutive years of high school transcripts and not just the senior year transcript must be provided to prove this).
 Additionally, Manitoba high school graduates who have completed two 40S English courses (this can include two ELA courses or a combination of one EAL and ELA course) with an average grade of 75% or higher may also be considered for an English language proficiency waiver.
 Permanent Residents and Canadian Citizens must also submit a scanned copy of their Permanent Resident or Citizenship card (or passport).